This assignment makes use of the files contained in this zip file. This assignment is due Wednesday, October 8.

 Scene

-data structure looks like in renderer_4.
+data structure looks like.
 Notice how a LineSegment object refers to two List

 Scene